wantingwei/miscellaneous_scirpts/nextstrain.md

 %%bash
 cat *.fa* > Sample_concat.fa
 ```
+Notes: make sure all your file name using "_" or "-" at same position
 This step will concat all the sequence into one file, since we are mostly interested in building phylogenetic tree based on HA and NA.
 We need to subtract the HA and HA in to a new file.
 Another option, you can include a list only contains the name of you interested segment and input the list in augur.<br>
 To subtract the gene segments from the ```Sample_concat.fa``` Simply download the ```phrase.sh``` file from this repo, and move it to the directory contain your file interest.
 Change the ```filename``` into your file name and run ```bash phrase.sh ``` <br>
 You will get 8 files at the end,each file contains all the gene segment from sample sequence.